tar1223/Omok/README.md

 ## Play

 First, you have to train.
 And you can enjoy this game by running 'human_play.py'.
+*(Repeat 'train_cycle.py' if you want to improve performance.)*